-Again, where Patson Daka’s parents lived (their hometown – Kafue) is 49.8 kilometers from Lusaka (Zambia’s capital).
+Again, where Patson Daka’s parents lived (their hometown – Kafue) is 49.8 kilometres from Lusaka (Zambia’s capital).

 As recalled earlier, Patson Daka’s Father before his death played football with Nitrogen Stars of Kafue.
 This local club is owned by the Nitrogen Chemicals of Zambia Limited.

 The lingua franca of Kafue where the footballer grew up belongs to the urban variant of the Nyanja (Chewa) language.
 This lingua is used to communicate even between speakers of other languages in Zambia.